iiasa/message-ix-models/doc/project/alps.rst

 GMT Range and Clipping
 ======================

-RIME emulators have empirical support for GMT ∈ [0.6°C, 7.4°C].
+RIME emulators have empirical support for :math:`\text{GMT} \in [0.6, 7.4]°\text{C}`.
+This is becasuse they are derived from ISIMIP3b datasets which cover ssp-rcp : 126,370,585 over 5 GCMs gfdl-esm4, ipsl-cm6a-lr, mpi-esm1-2-hr
+,mri-esm2-0, ukesm1-0-ll.

 Overshoot scenarios see temperatures fall in late century.
+This means very lower emissions scenarios, exit the support (ex: sub 1000 Gton full century budget scenarios).
+In general we choose the reference range 1100f - 2350f to cover 250 Gton intervals.
+For subsequent work VLLO style scenarios would be recommended.

 Mitigation strategy:

-- Annual emulators: clip GMT below 0.6°C to [0.6°C, 0.9°C] with beta(2,5) noise
+- Annual emulators: clip GMT below :math:`0.6°\text{C}` to :math:`[0.6, 0.9]°\text{C}` with :math:`\text{Beta}(2,5)` noise
-- Seasonal emulators: clip to [0.8°C, 1.2°C] (higher threshold due to NaN coverage at low GWL)
+- Seasonal emulators: clip to :math:`[0.8, 1.2]°\text{C}` (higher threshold due to NaN coverage at low GWL)

 Scenario Generation
 ===================